Traditionally legal disputes in this country have been fought out in the Courts – for the most part in public and at great cost to the participants.

 Whilst the Courtroom will continue to play a key role in resolving legal disputes, it is fair to say there are now viable attractive alternatives which work.
 Mediation is here to stay, and we are better off as a result.

-For more information, contact Niamh Ni Mhurchu, Joint Managing Partner & Joint Head of Medical Negligence, Callan Tansey, on 071 916 2032.
+For more information, contact Niamh Ni Mhurchu, Joint Managing Partner, Callan Tansey, on 071 916 2032.